 - The Non-Executive Independent Directors do not hesitate to speak up and offer constructive viewpoints and practical solutions to issues and work towards increasing value of the Group for the benefit of all shareholders; and

-- The Non-Executive Independent Directors evaluate and assess the information provided to the Board in a constructive manner and render such advice as may be necessary to assist management to implement plans or policies adopted by the Group.
+- The Non-Executive Independent Directors evaluate and assess the information provided to the Board in an independent and constructive manner and render such advice as may be necessary to assist management to implement plans or policies adopted by the Group.

 The NC believes that the Non-Executive Independent Directors' experience and knowledge of the Group's business, combined with their external business and professional experience enable them to provide effective challenges and make constructive contributions to management discussions.

-In addition, all the Non-Executive Independent Directors have made written confirmations to their independence in accordance with the Code and the SGX-ST's Listing Manual.
+In addition, all the Non-Executive Independent Directors have made written confirmations of their independence in accordance with the Code and the SGX-ST's Listing Manual.

-Accordingly, the NC has determined that Mr Teo Kiang Kok, Mr Lee Joo Hai, Mr Gay Chee Cheong and Mr Christopher Murugasu are independent directors notwithstanding that each of them has served on the Board for more than nine years from the dates of their respective appointment.
-The Board accepts the NC's view and affirms the independence of these Directors
+Accordingly, the NC has determined that Mr Teo Kiang Kok, Mr Lee Joo Hai, Mr Gay Chee Cheong and Mr Christopher Murugasu are independent directors notwithstanding that each of them has served on the Board for more than nine years from the dates of their respective appointments.
+The Board accepts the NC's view and affirms the independence of these Directors.

-The NC has recommended the nomination of Directors retiring by rotation under the Company's Articles of Association, namely, Mr Lee Joo Hai, Mr Gay Chee Cheong and Mr Teo Kiang Kok.
+The NC has recommended the nomination of Directors retiring by rotation under the Company's Articles of Association, namely, Mr Christopher Murugasu, Mr Lau Wing Tat and Mr Gary Kee Eng Kwee.